Vinaychalluru/vinaychalluru/README.md

 ### More about me

-Experienced Python developer skilled in Django, Django Rest Framework, Microsoft Azure, and a proficient Linux user
+Solution Architect and Experienced Python developer skilled in Django, Django Rest Framework, Microsoft Azure, and a proficient Linux user

 Familiar with Retail (Purchasing, Logistics and Warehouse management systems), Insurance, Banking and Hospitality industries, I am a curious person constantly learning about Businesses, Technological advancements, Innovative solutions, and Investing Behavior.
 Built client-oriented product solutions by observing problem patterns and making connections to them